The Power Station Years: The Unreleased Recordings

 The Power Station Years: The Unreleased Recordings, first released as John Bongiovi: The Power Station Years, is a compilation of previously unreleased songs recorded by vocalist/guitarist Jon Bon Jovi (then known by his given name of John Bongiovi) that was first released as a 10-track compilation in 1998.
-They were recorded in the early 1980s at The Power Station recording studio, where John worked as a janitor.
+They were recorded in the early 1980s at The Power Station recording studio, where John worked basically as an intern for his cousin and then owner Toni Bongiovi, helping out running errands, cleaning, etc.

 Recordings

 The songs were recorded prior to the formation of the now-famous band, Bon Jovi.
 The album has been reissued several times since in a 14-track version and the latest 20-track edition, released on 18 September 2001.
 The albums were produced and released by Tony Bongiovi – Jon's father's first cousin.
 The albums are unofficial and were originally released under the "Masquerade" record label and have been re-released with different packaging on several occasions, including as Hollywood Dreams on 9 July 2018.